-- 6. Deviation from or infringement of Standard Codes and Manuals of Practice to be notified (1) The General Manager shall ensure that the railway proposed to be opened is operationally fit in every respect before inspection. - (2) The General Manager shall, while making the reference under rule 3, bring to the notice of the Commissioner any deviation in design, material and construction of the works, rolling stocks or appliances of the railway, instances in which Maximum and Minimum Dimensions have not been observed, or the bridges, tunnels are not capable of carrying the prescribed or standard load without exceeding the stress specified in the Indian Railways Standard Codes and Manuals of Practice. - 7.
-General Manager to make special arrangements (1) The General Manager shall make such arrangements as are necessary to facilitate the inspection by the Commissioner, of the railway, which is to be opened. - (2) The General Manager shall be responsible to make such special arrangements as the Commissioner may require for inspection and testing of bridges and tunnels on the railway, which is to be opened. - 8.
-Supply of information to Commissioner The General Manager shall supply all the information and give all the assistance in his power to the Commissioner and supply or provide all instruments and apparatus required for making measurements, testing of bridges and electrical and other installations.

-- 9. Dismantling of any work on request by Commissioner (1) The General Manager shall, on receipt of a request made by the Commissioner, make arrangements to dismantle any structure on the railway to be opened, with a view to make complete examination of the details or workmanship of the structure, as quickly and completely as possible. - (2) The Commissioner, while requesting the dismantling of the structure, shall be responsible to see that such dismantling does not arfect the utility or strength of the structure, unless total dismantling is necessary for its proper inspection. - 10.
-General Manager to accompany Commissioner at inspection - - (1) The General Manager shall accompany the Commissioner throughout the inspection. - (2) If, for any unavoidable reason it is not possible for the General Manager to accompany the Commissioner, then, an officer not below the rank of Under Secretary to the Government of India authorised by general or special order of the Central Government issued under section 28, shall accompany the Commissioner and shall be present during the entire period of inspection. - (3) During the inspection of each portion or division of the railway, the engineer or officer who is or was in immediate charge of that portion or division of the railway during its construction may also be present. - (4) An officer not below the rank of Assistant Engineer shall be made responsible for making arrangements for testing bridges on the railway line.
+- 6. Deviation from or infringement of Standard Codes and Manuals of Practice to be notified (1) The General Manager shall ensure that the railway proposed to be opened is operationally fit in every respect before inspection by Commissioner. - (2) The General Manager shall, while making the reference under rule 3, bring to the notice of the Commissioner any deviation in design, material and construction of the works, rolling stocks or appliances of the railway, instances in which Maximum and Minimum Dimensions have not been observed, or the bridges, tunnels are not capable of carrying the prescribed or standard load without exceeding the stress specified in the Indian Railways Standard Codes and Manuals of Practice. - 7.
+General Manager to make special arrangements -(1) The General Manager shall make such arrangements as are necessary to facilitate the inspection by the Commissioner, of the railway, which is to be opened. - (2) The General Manager shall be responsible to make such special arrangements as the Commissioner may require for inspection and testing of Important or Major bridges and tunnels on the railway, which is to be opened. - 8.
+Supply of information to Commissioner The General Manager shall supply all the information and give all the assistance in his power to the Commissioner and supply or provide all instruments and apparatus required for making measurements, testing of Important or Major bridges and other installations. - 9.
+Dismantling of any work on request by Commissioner (1) The General Manager shall, on receipt of a request made by the Commissioner, make arrangements to dismantle any structure on the railway to be opened, with a view to make complete examination of the details or workmanship of the structure, as quickly and completely as possible. - (2) The Commissioner, while requesting the dismantling of the structure, shall be responsible to see that such dismantling does not affect the utility or strength of the structure, unless total dismantling is necessary for its proper inspection. - 10.
+General Manager to accompany Commissioner at inspection (1) The General Manager may accompany the Commissioner throughout the inspection. - (2) If, for any unavoidable reason, it is not possible for the General Manager to accompany the commissioner, then the Chief Administrative Officer or the Chief Engineer (co-ordination) Construction, along with other concerned officers shall accompany the Commissioner during the period of inspection. - (2A) The Divisional Railway Manager along with the concerned branch officers shall also accompany the Commissioner during the entire period of inspection. - (3) During the inspection of each portion or division of the railway, the engineer or officer who is or was in immediate charge of that portion or division of the railway during its construction may also be present. - (4) An officer not below the rank of Assistant Engineer shall be made responsible for making arrangements for testing Important or Major bridges on the railway line.